Kim, T.N. and N. Underwood. in press. Plant neighborhood effects on herbivory: Damage is both density and frequency dependent. Ecology in press.

 Underwood, N., B.D.
 Inouye and P.A.
 Hambäck.
 2014.
 A conceptual framework for associational effects: when do neighbors matter and how would we know?
 Quarterly Review of Biology 89(1): 1-19.

 Hambäck, P.A., B.D.
 Inouye, P. Andersson and N. Underwood.
 2014.

-Halpern, S.L. and N Underwood.
+Halpern, S.L., D. Bednar, A. Chisholm and N Underwood.
 2014.
 Plant-mediated effects of host plant density on a specialist herbivore of Solanum carolinense.
-Ecological Entomology in press.
+Ecological Entomology 39: 2017-2025.

 Kim, T.N., Underwood, N., and B.D.
 Inouye.
 2013.
 Insect herbivores change the outcome of plant competition through both inter- and intraspecific processes.
 Ecology 94(8): 1753-1763.

 Buchanan, A.L. and N. Underwood.
 2013.
 Attracting pollinators and avoiding herbivores: insect influence on plant traits within and across years.
 Oecologia 173: 473-482.